Airtable/blocks/packages/sdk/docs/setup.md

 -   `package.json` is a file that's standard in most JavaScript projects.
 You'll use it to describe your block's dependencies.
 For example, React is a dependency, which you can see in package.json.
--   `yarn.lock` is a file that Yarn uses to install your dependencies.
+-   `package-lock.json` is a file that npm uses to install your dependencies.
 You shouldn’t make any changes to this file.